-As someone who's lived in New York City for almost 10 years, I've been around the block when it comes to dating.
+As someone who's lived in New York City for more than 10 years, I've been around the block when it comes to dating and date night ideas.
 Although the majority of my dates have been in dark bars somewhere in the Lower East Side (that's what you get when you date poor artists), there were some dates I've had that evoked that fleeting feeling of, "Wow.
 I want this moment to last forever."
 And then forever was over 90 minutes later.

 While the city and its suburbs have a lot of great places to offer during the day, the best part about NYC is just how much more fun things become once the lights go out.

 Hudson River Park at W. 26th Street (by Pier 66)

 Right on the Hudson, the Frying Pan is one of the hottest places in the city right now.
 Once a sunken 1929 lightship, the Pan has been resurrected into one of the West Side's more exciting dive bars.
 From the gorgeous sunsets over the Hudson, to the eclectic crowd once it gets dark (like couple swing dancing to no music behind you), this lively boat is definitely a place to check out.
 Plus, you get to reference this as many times as you want.

 Rockaway Beach Boardwalk at Beach 86th Street, Rockaway Park, N.Y.

 Kind of a haul from Manhattan, but totally worth it, Rippers is the place to be this summer.
 It may not be open late, but it's the best way to end a day of fun in the sun with burgers and beer right on the boardwalk.
 And the best part is, the more money you spend out there, the more you're contributing to bringing the Rockaways back to life.

 350 5th Avenue